HOSTED-POWER/docs-turbostack-app/Customer Center/Contacts.md

 ## The Primary contact
-The primary contact will be the user who created the account in our [Customer Center](https://portal.hosted-power.com/) If you haven't done this yet, [you can sign-up here](https://portal.hosted-power.com/signup/).
+The primary contact will be the user who created the account in our [Customer Center](https://portal.hosted-power.com/)

+!!!
+Important
+The primary contact is always the first point of contact should a critical incident on your environment occur.
+!!!

+If you haven't done this yet, [you can sign-up here](https://portal.hosted-power.com/signup/).
 Please fill in the required information and submit.

 Now you can login into the **Hosted Power** Customer Center.